DhabiaKM/Alt-Realities-Final-Project/docs/index.md

 There are actually far more details than described above, like how much/fast the particles move, how to make the particles move within a certain boundary and when to kill them.
 Also, whether to update the animation in Update() or in a Coroutine would also impact the visual effects.
 There are a lot of detailed manipulations about the parameters to make them work as a whole.

 Another technical challenge we ran into was related to our characters.
 We had character that we would've loved to used but because of how high-poly they were, they destroyed the oculus' performance causing us to have to choose to let them go.

+One last one to mention was implementing the dialogue, we did waste a week trying to integrate ink, when going with a much more simpler hardcoded option was more than sufficient enough for our project.

 ### Expecting User Behavior